IAbramov624/Delivery/README.md

 # Delivery
-Website with render restaurants and menu imitation
+Website with render restaurants and menu